We’re Hiring: ADHD-Friendly Careers

 - The military.
 The service ensures structure and discipline, immediate feedback, and more benefits than many other fields.

 - Emergency medical technician, police officer, firefighter.
-These jobs allow you to work in a variety of settings, while providing the kind of adrenaline-pumping excitement that helps many ADHDers focus their minds.
+These jobs allow you to work in a variety of settings, while providing the kind of adrenaline-pumping excitement that helps many people with ADHD focus their minds.

 - Computer technician/consultant.
 In these jobs, the employee roves throughout a company, hospital, or other venue to help people with their computer problems or answers queries from customers who call or e-mail in with a problem.

 - Your own business.
-Starting a small business suits the strengths of ADD/ADHD.
+Starting a small business suits the strengths of ADHD.
 The hours are usually more flexible than working for a company, and you are your own boss.
-Work settings vary from day to day in some self-employed occupations, accommodating the restlessness that many adults with ADD/ADHD experience.
+Work settings vary from day to day in some self-employed occupations, accommodating the restlessness that many adults with ADHD experience.

 - Photographer/videographer.
-Many of the adults who have assisted me in creating various DVDs have been diagnosed with ADD/ADHD.
-They were able to deal well with the day-to-day changes in work setting, the diversity of topics they were asked to cover, and the frequent opportunities for interacting with a variety of people, all of which were a good fit for the ADHDers’ short attention span, low boredom threshold, and problems with sustained focus over hours or days.
+Many of the adults who have assisted me in creating various DVDs have been diagnosed with ADHD.
+They were able to deal well with the day-to-day changes in work setting, the diversity of topics they were asked to cover, and the frequent opportunities for interacting with a variety of people, all of which were a good fit for people with short attention span, low boredom threshold, and problems with sustained focus over hours or days.

 Excerpted from Taking Charge of Adult ADHD, by Russell A. Barkley, Ph.D.
 Copyright 2010.
 Published by The Guilford Press.
 All rights reserved.